-I’m excited to announce a series of six standalone writing workshops for Fall 2018.
-Each 3-hour workshop will be held on a Saturday morning or Sunday afternoon during September, October, or early November.
+I’m excited to announce a series of five standalone writing workshops for Fall 2018 in Tallahassee.
+Each 3-hour workshop will be held in on a Saturday morning or Sunday afternoon during September, October, or early November.
 The $45 fee includes drinks, snacks, and materials to take home.

 Class size is limited to 15 to allow a more interactive workshop.
 Please note some dates have changed due to Hurricane Michael.

-- Story Structure: Just what is a story?
+- Understanding Story Structure: Just what is a story?
 How do you know where to start it, when it’s over, and what goes in-between?
 In this workshop, We’ll take a look at the basic components of stories, and how the overall conflict weaves the many scenes together.
-Sunday, Oct.
-7, 1:30pm-4:30pm Register for this class
+Saturday, Oct.
+6, 9:00am-12:00pm Register for this class

-- Plot a Novel: Learn how to plot a novel quickly and efficiently as we go through the steps of plotting a full-length novel in a single morning.
+- Plotting a Novel: Learn how to plot a novel quickly and efficiently as we go through the steps of plotting a full-length novel in a single morning.
 The Story Structure workshop is not a pre-requisite, but would be helpful to those taking this workshop.
-Saturday, Oct.
-13, 9:00am-12:00pm Register for this class
+NEW DATE: Saturday, Oct.
+27, 9:00am-12:00pm Register for this class

 - Building Your Author Platform: This tutorial will show you how to position yourself in the multimedia world for visibility and presence to showcase your unique brand voice.
 Participants are encouraged to bring their phones, tablets, or laptops to get started that day.
 Sunday, Nov.
 4, 1:30-4:30pm Register for this class